bbc/newslabs-docs/docs/Juicer-2.md

 * `trending`: Additionally return a list of "trending" concepts for the specified query.
 Ex: `published_after=2015-06-07&published_before=2015-06-08&trending=true`.
 This uses Elasticsearch's [significant terms](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-significantterms-aggregation.html) functionality.

+* `concepts`: It return the concepts aggregated by Thing, People, Place, Organisation.

 All parameters are optional.
 If parameters are omitted, the endpoint will just return the latest articles.

 **That's it - Enjoy!
 Build great things on top of the Juicer, ask smart questions about the news!
 Questions and feedback to [@BCC_News_Labs](https://twitter.com/BBC_News_Labs)!**